kahy-shen/UCSF-UIMAnalysis/README.md

 For visualizations, we utilized the matplotlib.pyplot package, and the relevant code can be found in the "visualization.ipynb" notebook.

+A requirements.txt file is included to list all packages I installed in my python-3.9.16 environment.

 Should you have any questions or need further clarification, please feel free to reach out to me.